Oscorp: The Amazing Spider-Man duology

 Oscorp appears in The Amazing Spider-Man (2012) and The Amazing Spider-Man 2 (2014).
 This version of the company is involved in a variety of illegal conspiracies, such as the framing and murder of Richard and Mary Parker, and the development of the spider-venom that gave Spider-Man his powers.
-Additionally, Oscorp has control over the Ravencroft Institute for the Criminally Insane, in which they perform illegal and inhumane scientific experiments on the institute's patients.
+Additionally, Oscorp has control over the Ravencroft Institute, in which they perform illegal experiments on the institute's patients.

 Marvel Cinematic Universe

-The Oscorp building from The Amazing Spider-Man was intended to appear in the Marvel Cinematic Universe (MCU) film The Avengers (2012).
-However, by the time the Oscorp building was fully designed for The Amazing Spider-Man, the skyline for The Avengers was rendered, so the idea was abandoned due to timing constraints.
+The Oscorp building from The Amazing Spider-Man was intended to appear in the Marvel Cinematic Universe film The Avengers.
+However, by the time the Oscorp building was fully designed for The Amazing Spider-Man, the skyline for The Avengers was rendered, resulting in Oscorp being abandoned due to timing constraints.

 Sony's Spider-Man Universe

-An Oscorp building appears in the trailer for the Sony's Spider-Man Universe film Morbius; however, it was cut from the final version of the film.
+An Oscorp building appears in the trailer for the Sony's Spider-Man Universe film Morbius.
+However, Oscorp was cut from the final version of the film.